-See also standing orders 15(b)(xii) and (xvii).
+See also standing orders 15.2(xii) and (xvii).

-- a A legal deed shall not be executed on behalf of the Council unless authorised by a resolution. - b Subject to standing order 23(a), any two councillors may sign, on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.
+23.1 A legal deed shall not be executed on behalf of the Council unless authorised by resolution.

+Subject to standing order 23.1, any two councillors may sign, on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.